maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 1. Create a new app in Heroku, from the Heroku browser dashboard.
     - give it a fun name, this will be the name of your public webpage at `https://<app-name>.herokuapps.com`
     - That is all for now.
 We will come back to this later to add a db.
-1. Create a new github repo, if you don't have github you will need to sign up for an account too.
+1. Create a new github repo for a node app, if you don't have github you will need to sign up for an account too.

 #### Install required software
 1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your computer.
 If you are on a Windows PC, we will be using the program `Git Bash`.